What is Prior Informed Consent (PIC)?

 To obtain permission from the community leaders during the consultative meeting at Resident offices, district offices and sub-district offices to conduct TK Documentation project in their villages.

 2. Traditional Knowledge Documentation Workshop

-Permission to conduct TK Documentation Workshop through presentation on methods of documentation through field notebook, digital recorder and digital camera are carried out before hands-on field documentation and collection.
+To conduct TK Documentation Workshop through presentation on methods of documentation using field notebook, digital recorder and digital camera that are carried out before hands-on field documentation and collection.

 3. Permission from Community

-Permission to bring back the plants to SBC and each plant is recorded in Plant Specimen Form (as an agreement with the community)
+To bring back the plants to SBC and each plant is recorded in Plant Specimen Form (as an agreement with the community).